Stress Bewältigung Methoden

 • Social support:

-Social support helps in two ways to combat diseases.
+Social support helps combat diseases in two ways.

 It calms the cardiovascular system, which lowers blood pressure and stress hormone levels.
-It also fights diseases by strengthening immune function.
+It also combats diseases by strengthening immune function.

-Close relationships offer us the possibility of "therapy of the open heart".
-It is an opportunity to entrust painful feelings.
+Close relationships offer us the opportunity for a "therapy of the open heart."
+It is a chance to confide painful feelings.

-Persistent activity increases the fitness of the heart and lungs and Reduces stress, depression and fears.
-It can weaken the influence of the genetic risk of obesity and increases the quality and duration of life.
+Sustained activity increases the fitness of the heart and lungs and reduces stress, depression, and anxiety.
+It can mitigate the influence of genetic risk for obesity and increases the quality and duration of life.

-Slightly depressive students who took part in an aerobics program showed significantly lower depression than those who did relaxation exercises or received no treatment
+Slightly depressed female students who participated in an aerobic program showed significantly lower depression than those who did relaxation exercises or received no treatment.

 • Relaxation:

-More than 60 studies have shown that relaxation procedures for headaches, high blood pressure, anxiety and insomnia can provide relief.
-Mindfulness meditation: A reflexive practice in which people have current experiences in a non -evaluating and accepting manner.
+More than 60 studies have shown that relaxation techniques can provide relief for headaches, high blood pressure, anxiety, and insomnia.
+Mindfulness meditation: A reflective practice where people perceive current experiences in a non-judgmental and accepting way.

-Religiously active people tend to live longer than those that are not religiously active.
-The possible explanations include the effects of the intervening variables, such as: B. the healthy behaviors, social support or the positive emotions that can often be found in humans who regularly attend services.
+Religiously active people tend to live longer than those who are not religiously active.
+Possible explanations include the effects of intervening variables, such as the healthy behaviors, social support, or positive emotions that are often found in people who regularly attend services.

 • Sleep and sleep hygiene:

-When we are stressed, we often sleep less, and if we sleep less, we are stressed.
-It is exhausting to just think about it.
-If you have survived a stressful day, enough good sleep (especially sleep in the event of fast eye movements) can be an important relaxation strategy.
-Chronic sleep deprivation can disrupt our stress response system and reduce our ability to deal with stressors.
+When we are stressed, we often sleep less, and when we sleep less, we are stressed.
+It's exhausting just to think about it.
+If you have survived a stressful day, getting enough good sleep (especially REM sleep) can be an important recovery strategy.
+Chronic sleep deprivation can disrupt our stress response system and reduce our ability to cope with stressors.

 • Progressive muscle relaxation:

-With progressive muscle relaxation, different muscle groups (e.g. legs, stomach, back) are tense and relaxed one after the other.
-In addition to many advantages, the progressive muscle relaxation reduces the cortisol level in saliva, anxiety, heart rate and blood pressure.
+In progressive muscle relaxation, different muscle groups (e.g., legs, abdomen, back) are tensed and relaxed in succession.
+In addition to many benefits, it has been found that progressive muscle relaxation lowers cortisol levels in saliva, anxiety, heart rate, and blood pressure.

-They demonstrably reduce stress and help with the treatment of depression.
-Guided imagination practices activate the senses and conjure up memories or pictures of calm places.
+They have been shown to reduce stress and help in the treatment of depression.
+Guided imagery practices activate the senses and evoke memories or images of calm places.
 These positive mental images induce a peaceful state of mind.

-Other researchers have found that students who are more humorous in their approach to working stress were better able to deal with it and reported more about greater job satisfaction.
+Other researchers have found that students who approach work stress with more humor felt better able to cope and reported greater job satisfaction.

 • Breathing exercises:

-Tief breathing techniques help to calm the physiological systems in the body, to lower heart rate and blood pressure, to increase the activation of the parasympathetic nervous system and reduce the cortisol level;
+Deep breathing techniques help calm the physiological systems in the body, lower heart rate and blood pressure, increase activation of the parasympathetic nervous system, and reduce cortisol levels;

 • Reframing:

-Reduce your thinking: One of the best research -supported treatments for stress and fear is cognitive behavior therapy or CBT.
-At the root of this therapy, the understanding is that our thoughts influence our emotions, which in turn influence our behavior.
+Reframe your thinking: One of the most research-supported treatments for stress and anxiety is cognitive behavioral therapy or CBT.
+At the root of this therapy is the understanding that our thoughts influence our emotions, which in turn influence our behavior.

 • Pets:

-You may already have known that pets are one of the most effective remedies for stress.
-And now the science says that too.
-Washington State University carried out a study in 2019 that confirms this.
-The organizers of the study gathered 249 students for an activity: stroking dogs and cats for 10 minutes.
-They make the cortisol level, the hormone associated with stress.
+You may already know that pets are one of the most effective means against stress.
+And science is now saying that too.
+Washington State University conducted a study in 2019 that confirms this.
+The organizers of the study gathered 249 students for an activity: petting dogs and cats for 10 minutes.
+They measured cortisol levels, the hormone associated with stress.
 The result?: Cortisol (and thus stress) was significantly reduced in a short time.

 Written by Mara Schär